 Each department has a knowledge specialist, who acts as a link between the library and post-graduate students, and provides the following services:

 - Personal library orientation.
-Contact your knowledge specialist for a personal library orientation and introduction to our services and resources.
+Contact your library knowledge specialist for a personal library orientation and introduction to our services and resources.
 This also gives us an opportunity to find out about your information needs.

 - If you are off-campus or part-time we encourage you to use email or phone to contact us.

 - We are experts in finding information.
 We suggest you discuss your research with us early in the research process.

 Many Unitec theses are available online through the Unitec Research Bank.
 Links to online theses can also be found on LibrarySearch under the Catalogue tab.
 The Hub Library also holds a print copy of some Unitec theses in a closed collection.
 These print copies are

 listed in our catalogue, and can only be used in the Library.